 A skilled 7-foot center whose promising NBA career was persistently derailed by injuries, most notably a severe ankle issue that required multiple surgeries.

-Chris Mihm's basketball narrative is one of tantalizing potential repeatedly interrupted.
-A dominant force at the University of Texas, where he was a consensus All-American, he entered the 2000 NBA Draft with high expectations and was selected seventh overall.
-Traded on draft night to Cleveland, he showed flashes of the skilled, back-to-the-basket big man he could be, with soft hands and a reliable hook shot.
-A trade to the Boston Celtics offered a fresh start, but it was with the Los Angeles Lakers where he seemed to find a stable role as a starting center.
-Just as he was settling into a key piece for a contending team, a devastating ankle injury in 2006 began a cycle of surgeries and rehabilitation attempts that he could never fully overcome.
+Chris Mihm was a consensus All-American at the University of Texas before entering the 2000 NBA Draft.
+Selected seventh overall, he was traded on draft night to the Cleveland Cavaliers.
+He showed skill as a back-to-the-basket big man, with soft hands and a reliable hook shot.
+A trade to the Boston Celtics offered a fresh start, but he found his most stable role as a starting center with the Los Angeles Lakers.
+In 2006, a severe ankle injury began a cycle of surgeries and rehabilitation attempts.
 He managed a brief comeback, but his body would not cooperate, forcing his retirement in 2009.
-His career stands as a reminder of how physical fortune is as crucial as talent in professional sports.
+Mihm's career illustrates how physical fortune is as crucial as talent in professional sports.
+He was born in 1979.

 1965–1980